-Get a closer look at lots of rocky shore organisms such as sea stars, limpets, sea urchins, anemones and more.
+Get a closer look at rocky shore organisms such as sea stars, limpets, sea urchins, anemones and more.
 Is that crazy creature a plant or an animal—or neither?
 How does it eat?
-A friendly Science Center educator will be on hand to answer your questions as you peer into the touch tank, or even reach out and touch a sea creature or two.
+A friendly Science Center educator will answer your questions as you peer into the touch tank, or even touch a creature or two.

 Rocky shore organisms have adapted lots of different ways to hang on in the waves.
 Seaweeds hook on, barnacles and limpets stick with special glue, sea stars and abalone grab on with suction cups, and mussels cling with tight threads.
 Even an organism's size and shape can help determine how well it survives the surf.
 Experiment to see which shapes don't let go in the flow by dousing some with water.

 When animals are stuck to the shore, mixing and mating becomes a unique challenge.
 Most animals release millions of eggs or sperm into the water, hoping they'll find a match as they float.
-Others have even more unusual solutions to the problem.
-Come check out the rocky shore personal ads to find out how shore creatures come together.
+Others have more unusual solutions.
+Check out the rocky shore personal ads to find out how shore creatures come together.

-Over time, living things adapt their shapes to their surroundings.
+Over time, living things adapt to their surroundings.
 By taking a peek at a fish's shape, you can find out a lot about how it gets its food.
-Find out about the special body shapes and features of fish that are fast hunters, sneaky predators, zigzag swimmers or space invaders, and then see if you can spot each type of fish in our big tank though our digital periscopes.
+Find out about the special body shapes and features of fish that are fast hunters, sneaky predators, zigzag swimmers or space invaders, and then see if you can spot each type of fish in our big tank.